hopecatcher/devops-challenge/README.md

 ```

 #### Note
-The application may take few minutes to be up
+The application may take few minutes to be up.

 ## Use another way to pass environment variables to the application containers in kubernates
 There is different ways to pass variables to the containers as below: